Want to warn visitors when they are leaving your site?

 Typically websites like government organizations, investment firms, banks, and eCommerce sites are required to warn users when they are leaving the site.

 This is because many websites will log you out of your account when you leave the site due to security concerns.
-Upon returning to the site, the visitor may find themselves having to log in to access their account.
+Upon returning to the site, visitors may have to log in to access their account.

-Another reason visitors are informed when they are leaving a site is so that they aren’t surprised when they end up somewhere else.
+Another reason visitors are informed when they are leaving a site is not to be surprised when they end up somewhere else.

 How Does a Leaving Notice Popup Work